gauthumj/gauthumj/README.md

 # Hello, There!

 ### I'm a student at Vellore Institute of Technology, Chennai 🎓.
-Love to learn new languages, algorithms and tools and build projects that have real life applications!🚀
+I love learning new languages, algorithms and tools and building projects that have real life applications!🚀

 # My most used languages